CollegeBoreal/INF1085-200-19A-01/P.Projets/300108234/README.md

 The configuration file for Samba is located at `/etc/samba/smb.conf` To add the new directory as a share, you edit the file by running:

 ```
-vi /etc/samba/smb.conf
+# nano /etc/samba/smb.conf
 ```

 set your share folder by adding the following lines:

 ```
-[fileshare]                                --> name of your share file/ optional
+[sharehome]                                --> name of your share file/ optional
     comment = Samba on Ubuntu              --> A brief description of the share/ optional
-    path = /home/username/sambashare       --> where you create your share file/ The directory of your share.
+    path = /samba/sharehome                --> where you create your share file/ The directory of your share.
-    read only = no                         --> Permission to modify the contents of the share folder
+    writable = yes                         --> Permission to modify the contents of the share folder
-    browsable = yes                        --> file managers will list this share under "Network"
 ```
-Then press `ESC` and type `:wq` to save and exit from the `vi` text editor.
+Then press `Ctrl-O` to save and `Ctrl-X` to exit from the nano text editor.

-Now that we have you new share configured, save it and restart Samba 🐱‍🏍 for it to take effect:
+Now that you have a new share configured, save it and start/enable the Samba daemon 🐱‍🏍 for it to take effect:

 ```
-systemctl status samba
+# systemctl start smbd
+# systemctl enable smbd
 ```